 Your people have go through enormous amounts of change and they have change fatigue.
 Change management needs to be front and center in your automation program.
 It really does make a difference.

-3. It is The Way.
 Automation has typically been a “thing you do,” rather than a “way of thinking.”
 To truly unlock the power of IA, leadership must infuse automation it in all corporate initiatives.
 Too often, the “automation team” is isolated; it’s off in a corner focusing on transactional work.
 To be clear, these isolated teams can and do generate significant value for your company.
-However, when automation is at the table for all priority business programs, IA becomes a powerful tool that optimizes work, increases speed, and enhances experience every step of the way.
+However, when automation is at the table for all priority business programs, IA becomes a powerful tool that reduces errors, optimizes work and enhances experience every step of the way.

 Look to create a distributed team of automation champions who know what to look for and how to get the right teams involved to deliver automation improvements in line with the work that is already underway.